-If your lawn has fescue or rye they are cool-season grasses, and they have growth spurts in spring and fall.
+If your lawn has fescue or rye, they are cool-season grasses, and they have growth spurts in spring and fall.
 In the Wichita areas, we have a combination of warm-season and cool season grasses.
 Some of the warm season grasses are Bermuda and zoysia.
 Warm season grasses green up later in the spring as we approach summer.
 The more you know about your particular lawn, the better care you’ll be able to provide.